mlochbaum/BQN/doc/arithmetic.md

         ⌽⊸⌈ ↕8

-Modulus (`|`) is similar to the modular division operation written `%` in C-like languages, but differs in its handling of negative arguments.
+Modulus (`|`) is similar to the modular division operation written `%` in C-like languages, but it takes the arguments in the opposite order, and differs in its handling of negative arguments.
 It's defined to be `{𝕩-𝕨×⌊𝕩÷𝕨}`, except that the multiplication should always return 0 if its right argument is 0, even if `𝕨` is infinite.

         3 | ↕8